Exxon Mobil Corp

 1. Exxon Mobil has a large portfolio of assets gradually upgraded through investments and mix improvements

-2. Highest earnings among international oil companies in 2021
+2. One of highest earnings among international oil companies in 2023

 4. Large and efficient refining capacity with opportunities to repurse assets for production of low-cost biofuelds